 - Preheat oven to 350 degrees and line a baking sheet with parchment paper.

 - Add rosemary and stir to combine.
-It should sound like it is frying some, but you want to make sure it doesn't burn (you may need to remove the pan from heat).
+It should sound like it is frying some, but you want to make sure it doesn't burn (you may need to remove the pan from the heat).
 Whisk for another 1-2 minutes until fragrant and well combined.

 - Let cool for 10 minutes so honey mixture hardens and some nuts stick together.
 Add salt if desired.
+Enjoy!

-This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
-I truly appreciate your support!
+I appreciate your support!